Have you ever passed by a stranger whose perfume fragrance got trapped in your mind and senses?

 - Some oils such as fennel and anise contain estrogen-like qualities and can cause hormonal imbalance.

 It is necessary to understand the pros and cons of the type of essential oil you will use.
 The right oil can have boundless beneficial potential but the wrong one can be problematic if used inappropriately.
 Find the oil that suits best for your health concerns and enjoy the benefits of essential oils once you have learned how to use them.

 All about synthetic fragrances:

 Most synthetic fragrance is produced in laboratories and made up of man-made chemicals and petrochemical byproducts.
-Many are flanked with a chemical called phthalates so that the fragrant molecule will latch on to your cell in what’s called a “key & lock” system by scientific terms, which allows the aroma to last longer.
-However, there are some natural fragrances that are made by blending, deconstructing and reconstructing natural essential oils so that they’ll smell a certain way but do not incorporate the phthalate component, as well as those that are more traditional synthetics that leave out the phthalates.
+Some made with a chemical called phthalates so that the fragrant molecule will latch on to your cell in what’s called a “key & lock” (binding) system by scientific terms, which allows the aroma to last longer, as would any natural or organic molecule that had staying power.
+However, there are some natural fragrances that are made by blending, deconstructing and reconstructing natural essential oils and resins so that they’ll smell a certain way but do not incorporate the phthalate component, as well as those that are more traditional synthetics that leave out the phthalates.
 These are the type of natural and synthetic scents we work with in collaboration with essential oils and resins.

 - Designed to have long-lasting aroma and are not needed to apply constantly.

 - Synthetics, other than those with branded labels, are comparatively cheaper than natural scents, making them much more pocket-friendly.

 - As these are synthetically produced, they can mimic almost any fragrance.